OpenEvalProject/evals/manuscripts/elife-75027/v2/manuscript.md

 Social-affective feature RDMs were based on sociality, valence, and arousal ratings (all provided by participants, see section ‘Behavioral ratings’ above) and the number of agents in each video, which was labeled by experimenters on a four-point scale (from 0, no agent present, to 3, three or more agents present).

-Each participant’s behavioral RDM was correlated to the feature RDMs, and the resulting Kendall’s τA values were tested against chance using one-tailed sign permutation testing (5000 iterations).
+Each participant’s behavioral RDM was correlated to the feature RDMs, and the resulting Kendall’s $\tau_{A}$ values were tested against chance using one-tailed sign permutation testing (5000 iterations).
 P-values were omnibus-corrected for multiple comparisons using a maximum correlation threshold across all models (Nichols and Holmes, 2002).

 A noise ceiling was calculated by correlating each subject’s RDM to the average RDM (upper bound), as well as to the average RDM excluding the left-out subject (lower bound; Nili et al., 2014).

-## Variance partitioning
+#### Variance partitioning

 Despite low correlations between features of interest in both stimulus sets (Figure 1a), shared variance could still contribute to the RSA results.
 To estimate the unique contributions of the three primary groups of features, we performed a cross-validated variance partitioning analysis, excluding individual features that did not correlate with the behavioral data in the above RSA analysis.
 The three groups included visual features (scene setting and the last fully connected layer of AlexNet), action features (action category, effectors, transitivity, action), and social-affective features (number of agents, sociality, valence, arousal).

 The behavioral data were randomly split into training and test sets (100 iterations) by leaving out half of the individual similarity estimates for each pair of videos in Experiment 1 (since different participants saw different subsets of videos) or half of the participants in Experiment 2.
-We fit seven different regression models using the average training RDM (with every possible combination of the three groups of features), and we calculated the squared Kendall’s τA between the predicted responses and the average test RDM.
+We fit seven different regression models using the average training RDM (with every possible combination of the three groups of features), and we calculated the squared Kendall’s $\tau_{A}$ between the predicted responses and the average test RDM.
 These values were then used to calculate the unique and shared portions of variance contributed by the predictors (Groen et al., 2018; Lescroart et al., 2015; Tarhan et al., 2021).

 The resulting values were tested against chance using one-tailed sign permutation testing (5000 iterations, omnibus-corrected for multiple comparisons).
 Differences between groups of features were assessed with two-sided Wilcoxon signed-rank tests.

-## EEG: Stimuli
+### EEG: Stimuli

 The stimulus set from behavioral Experiment 1 was used in the EEG experiment, containing 152 videos from 18 categories, as well as control videos.
 The three-second stimuli were trimmed to a duration of 0.5 s centered around the action as determined by visual inspection, to ensure that the shorter videos were easily understandable.
 This helped improve time-locking to the EEG signals and allowed for a condition-rich experimental design.
 An additional 50 videos were included as catch stimuli (25 easily identifiable pairs depicting the same action, manually chosen from the larger stimulus set).

-## EEG: Participants
+### EEG: Participants

 Fifteen participants (six female, nine male, mean age 25.13 ± 6.81) took part in the EEG experiment.
 All participants were right-handed and had normal or corrected-to-normal vision.
 Informed consent was obtained in accordance with the Declaration of Helsinki, and all procedures were approved by the Johns Hopkins University Institutional Review Board (protocol number HIRB00009835).

-## EEG: Experimental procedure
+### EEG: Experimental procedure

 Continuous EEG recordings with a sampling rate of 1000 Hz were made with a 64-channel Brain Products ActiCHamp system using actiCAP electrode caps in a Faraday chamber.
 Electrode impedances were kept below 25 kΩ when possible, and the Cz electrode was used as an online reference.